-Students must meet all eligibility requirements described here to be considered for any Title IV federal financial aid programs and need-based aid assistance from the University.
+Students must meet all eligibility requirements described here to be considered for any Title IV federal financial aid programs:

 - Administration and Supervision

 - Special Education

 The University does not award federal financial aid to international or foreign students.
 Students may apply for alternative loan programs that are available from private financial institutions.

 Continuing Education Students